Working Group "Regional Climate and Water Cycle", Head Dr. Gerd Schädler

-Climate and precipitation - one of the main components of the water cycle - within a region depend on geographical position, topography and prevailing land use; they often show a pronounced variability in time and space, even over small distances.
-It is also often observed that the distribution of extremes differs considerably from the one for average values, e.g. patterns of heavy precipitation differ from the patterns of annual precipitation sums.
+Climate and precipitation - one of the main components of the water cycle - within a region depend on geographical position, topography, soils and prevailing land use.
+Therefore, they often show a pronounced variability in time and space, even over small distances.
+It is also often observed that the spatial distribution of extremes differs considerably from the one for average values, e.g. patterns of heavy precipitation differ from the patterns of annual precipitation sums.

 Knowledge of the past, present and future behaviour of climate and water cycle on regional scales is essential for climate adaptation and planning issues, and the gaps in our understanding of this multi-component, multi-scale system need to be filled.
 Numerical models are a suitable tool for these purposes.
 Our working group is engaged in the modelling, the analysis and the interpretation of the intimately connected topics water and climate on the regional scale with high spatial resolution.
 We use COSMO-CLM as our regional climate model (RCM) and are a member of the CLM Community.

 - improvement of atmospheric and soil-vegetation models permitting the simulation of regional weather and climate with time spans from days to several decades

 - producing ensembles of high-resolution simulations of the recent past, present and future climate for different regions (Central Europe, Germany, Africa); the ensembles are generated using different global models (GCMs), realisations and RCM setups

 - validation of the model results, taking into account the uncertainties of the models as well as of the observations

 - application of advanced methods to obtain regional climate statistics, especially for extremes, trends and variability on various time scales